WHAT ARE DENSE BREASTS?

 • Staging of breast cancer to make the best treatment decisions

-Additional reasons to consider a Smart Screen Breast MRI™ include:
+Additional reasons to consider a Smart Breast MRI™ include:

 • Additional safety net that detects 15 to 18 more breast cancers per 1,000 screenings